LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.txt

 Before upgrading to Borland C++ 5.1, the makefile would link to single obj files from Borland 3.1's CRT.

+The linker can complain about weird missing symbols f.ex at first time use of some compiler feature or CRT function.
+This can be fixed by extracting the object file from cm.lib, and adding it to the makefile.

+cm.lib is the medium model libc from Borland C++ 5.2. tlib.exe is a 16-bit Borland utility for manipulating lib files and has to be run via DOSBox.

+Using a binary file viewer with cm.lib it's possible to locate missing CRT symbol names and work out/guess the object file name by looking at strings in the binary data before it.

+To extract the object file
+	1) Double click tools\mount_stunts_to_s.bat (only needed once per reboot)
+	2) Start DOSBox and initialize the restunts development environment: mount S S:
+		S:
+		cd tools
+		setpath.bat
+		cd \tools\lib
+	3) Run tlib to extract the object file, some examples: tlib cm.lib * GETVECT tlib cm.lib * LABS tlib cm.lib * STRCPY
+		tlib cm.lib * MEMCPY
+		tlib cm.lib * FMEMCPY
+		tlib cm.lib * H_LDIV
+		tlib cm.lib * F_LXMUL
+		tlib cm.lib * F_SCOPY
+		tlib cm.lib * H_LRSH
+		tlib cm.lib * H_PADD
+		tlib cm.lib * H_PINA
+		tlib cm.lib * H_PADA
+		tlib cm.lib * N_PCMP
+		tlib cm.lib * F_PCMP
+		tlib cm.lib * H_LURSH
+		tlib cm.lib * H_PSBP
+		tlib cm.lib * H_LLSH
+	4) Add new CRT object files in dos\makefile - at the end of the line starting with CTARGETS =

 Porting a function from ASM to C